telerik/xamarin-forms-docs/controls/calendar/features/calendar-appointments.md

 ## Creating an Appointment ##

 RadCalendar can display appointments by setting its **AppointmentsSource** property.
-It accepts a collection of objects, which should implement the **Telerik.XamarinForms.IAppointment** interface.
+It accepts a collection of objects, which should implement the **Telerik.XamarinForms.Input.IAppointment** interface.
 This interface defines 6 members:

 - **StartDate** *(DateTime)*
 - **EndDate** *(DateTime)*